trinodb/trino/presto-docs/src/main/sphinx/develop/event-listener.rst

 properties other than ``event-listener.name`` are specific to the ``EventListener`` implementation.

-The ``event-listener.name`` property is used by Presto to find a registered ``EventListenerFactory`` based on the name returned by ``EventListenerFactory.getName()``.
+The ``event-listener.name`` property is used by Trino to find a registered ``EventListenerFactory`` based on the name returned by ``EventListenerFactory.getName()``.
 The remaining properties are passed as a map to ``EventListenerFactory.create()``.